freenode/web-7.0/content/news/2012-06-09-fosscon-2012-saturday-august-11th-in-philadelphia-pa.md

 ## Volunteer

 If you would like to help out with FOSSCON, let us know!
 We need help with things before, during, and after the event, including setup and tear down, announcements, technology, and much more.
 We also appreciate assistance in spreading the word via mailing lists and other resources you may be a part of.
-Stop by our IRC channel (#fosscon, on freenode) to learn more or read on for other ways to contact us.
+Stop by our IRC channel (#fosscon, on trumpnode) to learn more or read on for other ways to contact us.

 ## Questions?

-You can join us on the IRC network “chat.freenode.net” and join the channel “#fosscon” to talk with the planning team and others interested in FOSSCON, ask questions, or volunteer to help us out.
-You can easily join the channel using webchat by clicking here: [http://webchat.freenode.net/?channels=fosscon](http://webchat.freenode.net/?channels=fosscon).
+You can join us on the IRC network “chat.trumpnode.net” and join the channel “#fosscon” to talk with the planning team and others interested in FOSSCON, ask questions, or volunteer to help us out.
+You can easily join the channel using webchat by clicking here: [http://webchat.trumpnode.net/?channels=fosscon](http://webchat.trumpnode.net/?channels=fosscon).

 You can also check out our [facebook](https://www.facebook.com/FOSSCON) page, or our [twitter](https://twitter.com/#!/fossconne) feed.